 “You feel bad now but just yesterday you were in such a great mood and all these fabulous things were happening.
-It’s cause of your little goldfish brain, it’s like you can’t remember things 3 seconds after they happen.”
+It’s because of your little goldfish brain.
+It’s like you can’t remember things 3 seconds after they happen.”

 When I think about this phrase from my ex, two thoughts go through my head.
-The first being “Ew, what a rude-ass thing to say to someone, I’m glad he’s my ex.”
+The first being “Ew, I’m glad he’s my ex.”

-And the second was that he was, unfortunately, correct.
+And the second was that, mean as he was, unfortunately, he was correct.

 Or that I could only regulate my emotions based on what was happening to me externally in the moment (i.e. I was extremely reactive).

-Or that it was curious how I would have an extreme amount of anxiety when he was away from me, causing me to cling and call frantically.
+Or that it was curious how I would have an extreme amount of anxiety when he was away from me.

 Or wonder why I believed any infraction at my job, no matter how minor, would lead to me being immediately fired.

 Or how it was odd that for a long time I didn’t believe people existed when I couldn’t see or sense them.

 I don’t think either of us understood, almost 8 years ago, that these outbursts were not personality quirks.
 What I know now is that they are symptoms of a serious mental health disorder.
 Relics of a chaotic and traumatic childhood.

 Oh and that he’s a jerk, but that’s a different story for a different day.